-The Project coal deposit is in the northern part of the Bowen Basin, a foreland sedimentary basin of approximately 200,000 km2 (Figure 4-1).
+The coal deposit for the Project is in the northern part of the Bowen Basin, a foreland sedimentary basin of approximately 200,000 km2 (Figure 4-1).
 The Bowen Basin is a north-northwest to south-southeast oriented basin and contains the largest coal reserves in Australia.
 The southern half of the Bowen Basin is covered by the Surat Basin, and the Galilee Basin exists to the west (Geoscience Australia, 2017).